Batman/Teenage Mutant Ninja Turtles: Batman vs. Teenage Mutant Ninja Turtles

 On May 14, 2019, an adaptation of Batman/Teenage Mutant Ninja Turtles was released as a direct-to-video film by Warner Bros.
 Animation, under the title of Batman vs. Teenage Mutant Ninja Turtles.
 The adaptation is based on the same events of the first volume, but the plot was rewritten after the writers redefined the Turtles as existing in the same universe as Batman.
-The plot therefore focuses on the two groups coming together to thwart the plans of Ra's al Ghul and the Shredder to throw Gotham into chaos through the use of mutagen combined with the Joker's Joker venom.
+The plot therefore focuses on the two groups coming together to thwart the plans of Ra's al Ghul and Shredder to throw Gotham into chaos through the use of mutagen combined with the Joker's Joker venom.

 Because of the changes in the plot, the adaptation features notable differences between it and the first miniseries: